agentplexus/stats-agent-team/presentation.md

 <!--
 Thank you for your attention.
 We've covered the journey from requirements to a working system.
 The challenges we faced, the solutions we implemented, and the lessons we learned.
 We hope this inspires your own multi-agent projects.
 Questions?
+[PAUSE:1500]
+We've covered a lot today.
+From the fundamental problem of L L M hallucinations to the architecture that solves it.
+From zero percent verification in direct mode to sixty to ninety percent in pipeline mode.
+From single L L M support to five plus providers.
+From client-side insecurity to proper server-side architecture.
+From J S O N parsing bugs to comprehensive prompt engineering.
+Every challenge taught us something.
+Every solution opened new possibilities.
+If you want to try it yourself, the repo is on GitHub at github dot com slash grokify slash stats dash agent dash team.
+The documentation is comprehensive, setup is straightforward, and we welcome contributions.
+Special thanks to the Google A D K team, Eino framework contributors, and the entire open source community.
+Now, let's open it up for questions.
 [PAUSE:2000]
 -->